Down-bending Breaks in Galactic Disks Are an Intrinsic Byproduct of Inside-out Growth

-To enable robust comparison with observations, we supplement our analysis with a sample of 278 visually-classified disk galaxies with $M_\star > 10^{10},M_\odot$ (both centrals and satellites; dashed histogram in the Figure~\ref{fig:1} upper-right panel).
+To enable robust comparison with observations, we supplement our analysis with a sample of 278 visually-classified disk galaxies with $M_\star > 10^{10}\,M_\odot$ (both centrals and satellites; dashed histogram in the upper-right panel of Figure~\ref{fig:1}).
 As shown in \citet{HeDu2025}, 30–60\% of morphologically disky systems host dominant spheroidal components \citep[e.g., Sombrero galaxy in][]{gadotti2012}.
-Such disks are typically embedded in massive stellar halos formed via reforming disks after dry major mergers \citep{du2021}.
+Such disks, formed by reformation after dry major mergers, are typically embedded in massive stellar halos \citep{du2021}.
 Despite exhibiting low kinematically-defined disk mass fractions, they retain observational disk classifications due to features like spiral arms, ongoing star formation, or bars.